fastrgv/Asud/README.md

 ## what is special about this project?

 Uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
-Compiles and runs on Windows and GNU/Linux.
+Compiles and runs on Windows, OSX, and GNU/Linux.

 Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, and a GNU-Ada compiler.